March 12, 2026 (3mo ago)

 If you sell to businesses, you'll hit SLA requirements sooner than you think.
 SOC 2 audits ask about incident communication procedures.
 Enterprise procurement teams check whether you have a public status page before signing contracts.

-Gartner reports that 78% of enterprise IT buyers consider vendor transparency during outages a key evaluation criterion (Gartner, 2024).
+According to Gartner, 78% of enterprise IT buyers consider vendor transparency during outages a key evaluation criterion.
 A status page is often the simplest way to check that box.

 Have you ever received a bug report that was actually just a service outage?
 It happens constantly.
 Without a status page, users can't distinguish between "the app is broken for everyone" and "something is wrong on my end."